prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 1440p monitors have a higher pixel density than older, lower resolution monitors.
 Just about all of the graphical processing and 3D rendering takes place in the GPU.

-Right now, the magic number for high resolution gaming seems to be 6GB.
+Right now, the magic number for high-resolution gaming seems to be 6GB.
 Most cards at this time can only push through 30 FPS at 4K resolutions.
 This is due to limitations of the GPU core.

-1440p is a bit more realistic, as GPU cores have the power necessary to process the high resolution.
+1440p is a bit more realistic, as GPU cores have the power necessary to process the high-resolution.

 ## 1440p Capable GPUs to Consider